cnr-ibba/nf-treeseq/README.md

 **cnr-ibba/nf-treeseq** is a bioinformatics pipeline that infers phylogenetic tree sequences from genotype data in PLINK or VCF format.
-The pipeline performs quality control, format conversion, variant normalization, imputation and phasing using Beagle, and finally generates tree sequences using `tsinfer`.
-It supports multiple methods for determining ancestral alleles, including reference-based, frequency-based (major allele), estimation via `est-sfs` with outgroup samples, or custom user-provided ancestral states.
+The pipeline performs quality control, format conversion, variant normalization, imputation and phasing using Beagle, and finally generates tree sequences using `tsinfer` from the `tskit` library.
+It supports multiple methods for determining ancestral alleles using `tsinfer`, including _reference-based_, _frequency-based (major allele)_, estimation via `est-sfs` with _outgroup samples_, or custom _user-provided ancestral states_.
+In addition, is also possible to skip the `tsinfer` inference steps and create tree sequences using `threads`.

 <!-- TODO cnr-ibba: Include a figure that guides the user through the major workflow steps.
 Many nf-core
      workflows use the "tube map" design for that.
 See https://nf-co.re/docs/guidelines/graphic_design/workflow_diagrams#examples for examples.   -->